Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 2

-Pierre, by his first wife, born probably at Pigiguit in c1755, married Osite, daughter of fellow Acadian Pierre Landry, at St.-Jacques in April 1776.
-Pierre died at Ascension the following October; he was only 21 years old.
+Pierre, by his father's first wife, born probably at Pigiguit in c1755, married Osite, daughter of fellow Acadians Pierre Landry and Geneviève Broussard, at St.-Jacques in April 1776.
+Pierre died at Ascension the following October, age 21.
 His line of the family died with him.

 3

-Youngest son Jean-Augustin-Gabriel, by his second wife, born on the river in October 1768 and baptized at Pointe Coupée the following February, married Marie-Josèphe, daughter of fellow Acadian Joseph Bourg, at Ascension in February 1786, on the same day and at the same place his older half-sister Marie married Marie-Josèphe's brother Pierre.
-Jean and Marie-Josèphe's son Joseph-Sylvestre was born at Ascension in October 1787, Étienne-Eugène, called Eugène, in June 1794, and Simon-Edmond, called Edmond, in c1797 Their daughters married into the LeBlanc family.
-Jean remarried to Marie Eugènie, daughter of French Creole Michel Lambremont, at nearby St. Gabriel, Iberville Parish, in March 1818.
+Youngest son Jean-Augustin-Gabriel, by his father's second wife, born on the river in October 1768 and baptized at Pointe Coupée the following February, married Marie-Josèphe, daughter of fellow Acadians Joseph Bourg and Madeleine Granger, at Ascension in February 1786, on the same day and at the same place his older half-sister Marie married Marie-Josèphe's brother Pierre.
+Jean and Marie-Josèphe's son Joseph-Sylvestre was born at Ascension in October 1787, Étienne-Eugène, called Eugène, in June 1794, and Simon-Edmond, called Edmond and Édouard, in c1797 Their daughters married into the LeBlanc family.
+Jean remarried to Marie Eugènie, daughter of Michel Lambremont and his Acadian wife Marguerite Pélagie Breaux, at nearby St. Gabriel, Iberville Parish, in March 1818.
 Their son Étienne le jeune was born near St. Gabriel in February 1819, and Jean Baptiste Théodule was born posthumously in January 1821 but died the following September.
-Jean died in Ascension Parish in December 1820; the priest who recorded his burial said that Jean was 32 years old when he died, but he was 52.
+Jean died in Ascension Parish in December 1820; the priest who recorded his burial said that Jean was age 32 when he died, but he was 52.

 3a

-Joseph Sylvestre, by his first wife, married cousin Marie Francoise, called Manette, daughter of French Creole Augustin Leveque of New Orleans, at the Donaldson church, Ascension Parish, in April 1811; they had to secure dispensations for third and fourth degrees of consanguinity in order to marry.
-Judging by the churches where their children were baptized, they must have lived near the boundary of Ascension and Assumption parishes.
-Their son Sylvestre Augustin Casimir was born in St. James Parish in December 1813, Joseph Hubert in Assumption Parish in October 1815, and Joseph Francois or Francois Joseph, sometimes called Joseph, in Ascension Parish in July 1819.
-They also had a son named Joseph Amédée, called Amédée, though he may have been Joseph Hubert.
-Their daughter Marie Pauline, called Pauline, born in Ascension Parish in October 1817, entered the Academy of the Sacred Heart at Grand Coteau in October 1834, when she was 14 years old; she left for the religious house at St. Louis, Missouri, in June 1842, when she was 24, but she later married.
-Marie Angelina, called Angelina, born in Assumption Parish in July 1823, followed her older sister to the Academy of the Sacred Heart in June 1838, when she was 15 years old, but she did not take her vows.
-Their daughters married into the Fourrier, Gellusseau, and Youngblood families.
-Joseph Sylvestre died in Assumption Parish in October 1824; he was only 37 years old.
-Only half of his sons married; they moved upriver to the Baton Rouge area.
+Joseph Sylvestre, by his father's first wife, married cousin Marie Françoise, called Manette, daughter of French Creole Augustin Leveque and Justine Prevault of New Orleans, at the Donaldson church, Ascension Parish, in April 1811; they had to secure dispensations for third and fourth degrees of consanguinity in order to marry.
+The lived near the boundary between Ascension and Assumption parishes.
+Their son Sylvestre Augustin Casimir was born in December 1813, Joseph Hubert in October 1815, and Joseph François or François Joseph, in July 1819.
+They also had a son named Joseph Amédée, called Amédée, who may have been François Joseph's twin.
+Their daughter Marie Pauline, called Pauline, born in October 1817, entered the Academy of the Sacred Heart at Grand Coteau in October 1834, when she was age 14; she left for the religious house at St. Louis, Missouri, in June 1842, when she was 24, but she later married.
+Marie Angelina, called Angelina, born in July 1823, followed her older sister to the Academy of the Sacred Heart in June 1838, when she was 15 years old, but she did not take her vows.
+Joseph Sylvestre and Manette's daughters married into the Fourrier, Gellusseau, and Youngblood families.
+Joseph Sylvestre died in Assumption Parish in October 1824, age 37.
+Two of his four sons married and moved upriver to the Baton Rouge area.

-Amédée married Anne Adele, called Adele, daughter of fellow Acadian Manuel Landry, at the Baton Rouge church, East Baton Rouge Parish, in June 1839.
+Joseph Amédée married Anne Adèle, called Adèle, daughter of fellow Acadian Manuel Landry and his Creole wife Céleste Bruneteau, at the Baton Rouge church, East Baton Rouge Parish, in June 1839.
 Their son Joseph Sylvestre Amédée was born near Brusly, West Baton Rouge Parish, in May 1856.
-Their daughter married into the Bergeron, Hotard, and Landry families.
+Their daughters married into the Bergeron, Hotard, and Landry families.
 In August 1850, the federal census taker in West Baton Rouge Parish counted 2 slaves--a 19-year-old black male and a 19-year-old black female--on Amédée Bujol's farm next to Manuel Landry, who held 36 slaves.
-Joseph Amédée died near Brusly in June 1857; the priest who recorded his burial said that Amédée was 38 years old when he died.
+Joseph Amédée died near Brusly in June 1857; the priest who recorded the burial, and who did not give any parents' names or mention a wife, said that Joseph Amédée died at "age 38 years."

-Francois Joseph married Marie Irma, called Irma, daughter of fellow Acadian Narcisse Landry of West Baton Rouge Parish, at the Baton Rouge church, East Baton Rouge Parish, in January 1846.
+François Joseph "of New Orleans" married Marie Irma, called Irma, daughter of fellow Acadians Narcisse Landry and Carmelite Hébert of West Baton Rouge Parish, at the Baton Rouge church, East Baton Rouge Parish, in January 1846.
 Their son Sylvestre Aristide was born near Brusly, West Baton Rouge Parish, in December 1845 but died at age 3 1/2 in September 1849, Joseph Francois was born in March 1852 but died at age 4 months the following July, and Narcisse Provesty was born in September 1856.

 3b

-Eugène, by his first wife, died in Ascension Parish in April 1814.
-He was only 20 years old and did not marry.
+Eugène, by his father's first wife, died in Ascension Parish in April 1814, age 20, and probably did not marry.

 3c

-Edmond, by his first wife, married Marguerite Madeleine or Modeste, sometimes called Modeste, daughter of fellow Acadian Jacques Babin, at the Donaldson church, Ascension Parish, in January 1817.
+Edmond, by his father's first wife, married Marguerite Madeleine or Modeste, sometimes called Modeste, daughter of fellow Acadians Jean Jacques Babin and Françoise Landry, at the Donaldson church, Ascension Parish, in January 1817.
 Their son Edmond, fils was born in Ascension Parish in February 1818, and a son, name unrecorded, died 2 days after his birth in September 1819.
-They also had a son named Jacques dit Job Edmond, père died in Ascension Parish in March 1823; he was only 26 years old.
+They also had a son named Jacques dit Job Edmond, père died in Ascension Parish in March 1823, age 26.
 His sons remained in Ascension Parish.

-Edmond, fils married Marie Ethelvina, daughter of fellow Acadian Joseph Blanchard, at the Donaldsonville church, Ascension Parish, in February 1838.
+Edmond, fils, called Édouard by the recording priest, married Marie Ethelvina, daughter of fellow Acadians Joseph Blanchard and Judith LeBlanc, at the Donaldsonville church, Ascension Parish, in February 1838.
 Their son Joseph Edmond, called J. Edmond and sometimes Edmond, was born in Ascension Parish in November 1838, and Joseph Jules Alcée was born in May 1844 but died at age 16 months in October 1845.
-Edmond, fils remarried to Eleonise Élisabeth, called Élisabeth, daughter of fellow Acadian Neuville Melançon, at the Donaldsonville church in May 1850.
+Edmond, fils remarried to Eleonise Élisabeth, called Élisabeth, daughter of fellow Acadians Neuville Melançon and Marie Eleonise Hébert, at the Donaldsonville church in May 1850.
 Their son Jacques le jeune died in Ascension Parish at age 9 months in August 1853, Beltran Théodule was born in October 1856, and Filmore died at age 5 months in May 1859.
 In September 1850, the federal census taker in Ascension Parish counted 36 slaves--16 males, 10 females, all black, ranging in age from 60 years to 1 month--on E. Bujole's plantation; this was probably Edmond, fils.
 In June 1860, the federal census taker in Ascension Parish counted 47 slaves--32 males and 15 females, 42 blacks and 5 mulattoes, ranging in age from 55 to 1, living in 11 houses--on Edmund Bujol's plantation in the parish's First Ward next to Widow Lise Bujol.
 The same census taker counted 30 more slaves--16 males and 14 females, ages 58 to 5, living in 8 houses--owned by Edmund Bujol & Co. nearby--77 slaves in all.

-J. Edmond, by his first wife, married Hermina, daughter of Henri Brugere, at the Donaldsonville church, Ascension Parish, in October 1857.
-Their son Joseph Adam was born in Ascension Parish in September 1862, and Pierre Gustave in August 1865.
-During the War Between the States, J. Edmond served as a sergeant in Company K of the 8th Regiment Louisiana Infantry, a front-line unit raised in Ascension Parish that fought gallantly in Virginia, Maryland, and Pennsylvania; faced with conscription, he enlisted as a private at Donaldsonville in March 1862 and joined his regiment already in Virginia; for much of his first year in service--May to August 1862, and January to May 1863--he was absent sick at Lynchburg, Virginia; despite his absences, he was promoted to corporal in April 1863 and to sergeant in late July 1863, so he must have been a valuable soldier; he was absent sick at Lynchburg again in early and mid-1864; he did not surrender with his regiment at Appomattox Courthouse, Virginia, in April 1865, but, as evidenced by the birth date of his second son, returned to his family in late 1864 probably on a medical discharge.
+J. Edmond, by his father's first wife, married Hermina, daughter of Henri Brugere and his Acadian wife Rosalie Melançon, at the Donaldsonville church, Ascension Parish, in October 1857.
+Their son Joseph Adam was born in Ascension Parish in September 1862, Pierre Gustave in August 1865, Samson Joseph Bruce in July 1868, and Paul Henry in June 1870.
+During the War of 1861-65, J. Edmond served as a sergeant in Company K of the 8th Regiment Louisiana Infantry, raised in Ascension Parish, which fought in Virginia, Maryland, and Pennsylvania--one of General R. E. Lee's Louisiana Tigers.
+Faced with conscription, at age 23 he enlisted as a private at Donaldsonville in March 1862 and joined his regiment already in Virginia.
+For much of his first year in service--May to August 1862, and January to May 1863--he was absent sick at Lynchburg, Virginia.
+Despite his absences, he was promoted to corporal in April 1863 and to sergeant in late July 1863, so he must have been a valuable soldier.
+He was absent sick at Lynchburg again in early and mid-1864.
+Having returned to his family in late 1864 probably on a medical discharge, he did not surrender with his regiment at Appomattox Courthouse, Virginia, in April 1865.

 3d